 Guided Upland Bird Hunts

-ByFCS hunts upland birds with Mike Schumann usually each February or March at the old Dismukes/Bieberstein Ranch near Dime Box.
+ByFCS hunts upland birds with Mike Schumann usually each February or early March at the old Dismukes/Bieberstein Ranch near Dime Box.
 They have 900 acres of blackland prairie covered with native grass and short brush, post oak savannah with improved pasture, lightly wooded uplands, and heavily wooded bottomlands – an ideal match for upland birds like quail, pheasants, and chukars.
 Mike’s address is 1011 Cr 453, Dime Box, TX 77853.

 The hunts start at 9:00 AM and end around 3:00 PM (not counting travel time).
 As with all ranches in Central Texas, these will be pen raised birds.
 The hunts includes: